Family (1976 TV series): Post-series and legacy

-Seven years after the series ended, it was widely reported that a Family Reunion TV movie was planned for the 1987–88 season.
-At least one report indicated that if the movie's ratings were strong enough, the series would be revived for the current ABC schedule.
+Seven years after the series ended, a Family Reunion TV movie was planned for the 1987–88 season, written by Carol Evan McKeand.
 The plot was to involve the Lawrence children gathering for Kate's remarriage.
-(James Broderick had died of cancer in 1982.)
-But the 1988 writers' strike halted production, and the project was abandoned.
+(James Broderick had died of cancer in 1982, necessitating the storyline.)
+There was speculation that if the movie's ratings were strong, the series could be revived by ABC.
+Ultimately, the 1988 writers' strike halted production, and the project was abandoned.